 Although conformation of Darlington's relegation came on Saturday, the drop into the Conference North had been coming for some time.

-The moment last December that former chairman Raj Singh sank the club into administration condemned Quakers to a relegation scrap, one which they rarely looked like winning.
+The moment last December that former chairman Raj Singh sank the club into administration condemned Quakers to a relegation scrap, one which they rarely

 A failure to pay players' wages instigated an exodus that saw key players depart, but a small number stayed with the sinking ship and Liddle was keen to pay tribute.